viklund/courses/rnaseq/labs/intro.md

 and twenty-four hours after treatment (t=2, t=6, t=24, respectively), and sequenced using an Illumina HiSeq instrument in triplicates (thus there are 3x4=12 samples).

-This data set or parts of it will be used in the QC lab, the isoform labs and the differential expression lab.
+This data set or parts of it will be used in the labs on read mapping, transcript assembly, visualization, quality control and differential expression.
 There are many relevant questions that could be asked based on these measurements.
 In the QC exercise we are going to examine if the RNA libraries that we work with are what we think they are or if there are some missannotations on the datasets.